Refinancing To A 15-Year Mortgage: The Pros And Cons

 If you plan to live in the home for more than a few years and are able to make the higher monthly payment and pay the closing costs, it may be worth it to refinance.
 Refinancing to a 15-year mortgage will help you build equity quicker and save you over $80,000 in interest.

 Get approved to refinance.

 See expert-recommended refinance options and customize them to fit your budget.

-After weighing the pros and cons of refinancing to a 15-year mortgages, you should also think about whether it’s the right time to refinance.
-Here are a few signs it may be a good time to refi to a 15-year:
+After weighing the pros and cons of refinancing to a 15-year mortgage, you should also think about whether it’s the right time to refinance.
+Here are a few signs it may be advantageous to refinance to a 15-year:

 - You’ve had an income increase since your initial loan approval.

 - Your credit score has increased since your initial loan approval.

 - Interest rates are lower than your current mortgage rate.

 - You’re able to afford a higher payment.